Posted on: 14.05.2026

 Performance marketing is all about generating measurable results.
 This strategy focuses on actions that lead directly to outcomes—whether it’s lead generation, sales conversions, or app downloads.
 The strength of performance marketing lies in its ability to track every dollar spent and measure its effectiveness.

-Performance marketing will need to balance performance-based incentives with long-term brand-building efforts, creating a more integrated and sustainable marketing strategy.
+Performance marketing in 2026 will need to balance performance-based incentives with long-term brand-building efforts, creating a more integrated and sustainable marketing strategy.

 When hiring a CMO, it’s essential to recognise that candidates will generally have a background in either brand or performance marketing, but rarely both.
 Understanding what you need from the CMO, and how their expertise complements the rest of the team, is critical.
 If you’re seeking a visionary brand leader, their team must possess strong performance marketers to ensure measurable results and drive growth.
 Alternatively, if you need a performance-driven CMO, it’s important to have brand specialists who can work together to build long-term brand value.
 A harmonious balance between the two is essential for the CMO to succeed and to align with broader business objectives.